 HOW TO GET THERE: From Tokyo Station, ride the Yokosuka Line to Yokohama station.
 Or, if you have a JR pass or don’t mind paying a premium, take the Shinkansen to Shin-Yokohama in just 18 minutes.

 Japanese Cherry Blossom Tree Blooms

 Classic hanami spots like Kyoto are famous for a reason, but it’s still a good idea to venture off the beaten path the next time you’re in Japan during cherry blossom season.
 Your Instagram followers will thank you for your adventurousness, and having secondary destinations in mind is priceless as you travel, given how fickle sakura can be.
 Keep an eye on my Japan Cherry Blossom Forecast as the next season approaches for an up-to-date estimate of when you can expect full bloom in every destination!

-Robert Schrader is a writer and photographer who shares tips and insights from his frequent Japan travels on his website Japan Starts Here.
+Robert Schrader is the author and a writer and photographer who shares tips and insights from his frequent Japan travel on his website Japan Starts Here.
 His next trip to the country will take place in July when he visits Hokkaido as the island’s famous lavender reaches full bloom.
-Follow Japan Starts Here on Facebook, Instagram, and Twitter to follow along!

 Join our mailing list and get the latest right in your inbox!